ItaloFalzoni/italofalzoni/README.md

 ## Hi

- - I'm 21 years old, I'm started learning programming on the end of 2018 at school.
+ - I'm 23 years old, I'm started learning programming on the end of 2018 at school.
- - I'm studying Computer Science, and my hoby is learn programming, I'm currently learning VueJs, React Native and React.
+ - I'm studying Software Engineering at Puc Minas, and my hoby is learn about everything and play games
+ - I'm work with React Native, VueJS and Python.
- - I’m Developer at Qyon Brazil.
+ - I’m Fullstack Developer at Qyon Brazil and Bacharelor in Computer Science.

 My Website: https://www.italofalzoni.com.br/
 Contact: Linkedin https://www.linkedin.com/in/italofalzoni/